Occurred: December 2022

 Report incident ๐ฅ | Improve page ๐ | Access database ๐ข

-The Chinese government has been discovered using a controversial system developed by Hikvision to identify Uyghur people, raising concerns about the nature of ethnic surveillance in China.
+The Chinese government has been discovered to be quietly using a controversial system developed by Hikvision to identify Uyghur people, raising concerns about the nature of ethnic surveillance in China.

 The Chinese government has been orchestrating the mass detention of Uyghurs and other ethnic minorities since 2014, in an apparent attempt to eradicate their people and culture.